microsoft/aitour26-LTG151-build-trustworthy-ai-with-systematic-evaluations-in-azure-ai-foundry/src/README.md

 ![Setup](./assets/standard-agent-setup.png)

-1. First, update `infra/azuredeploy.parameters.json` to customize any parameters.
-I set:
+1. First, update `infra/azuredeploy.parameters.json` to your infrastructure needs:
     - _modelName_ to `gpt-4.1`
     - _modelVersion_ to `2025-04-14` to match
     - _location_ to `francecentral`